 10. Liechtenstein: under-the-radar Alpine country with 79,000 visitors per year

 Country collectors get a passport stamp before quickly leaving Liechtenstein again; avid alpinists opt for the more extreme peaks in neighboring Austria and Switzerland.
 As a result, it is remarkably quiet in this tiny 160-square-mile state.
 Another advantage: by hiking the Liechtensteiner Panoramaweg, a long-distance, 46-kilometer trail, you really see the entire country.
 The most beautiful - and toughest - part of the trail is the Fürstensteig.
 The dizzying path clings to the mountainside, exposed to the elements.
 Metal cables must prevent hikers from tumbling into the ravine.
-Once atop the Drei Schwestern, you look out at the rock arch through which the trail leads, the minuscule Gafadurahütte far below you and gnome-sized houses in the Rhine Valley.
+Once atop the Drei Schwestern, you look out at the rock arch through which the path leads, the minuscule Gafadurahütte far below you and gnome-sized houses in the Rhine Valley.
 Here Liechtenstein seems even smaller!

 Between January 11 and 14, 2024, will you come to Vakantiebeurs to discover the cutest (unknown) countries?